CumulusNetworks/DUE/templates/debian-package/README.md

 Also this has only been tested with .debs of a single architecture.
 Using source tarfiles and multiple architectures may not work.

+### Doing dependency install and running your own build command
+**Purpose** a finer level of control over dpkg-buildpackage, or anything else **Example** `./due --duebuild --build-command DEB_BUILD_OPTIONS="\'debug noopt\'" dpkg-buildpackage -b -j7`

+If you want to fine-tune the build command, then this will do the container updgrade and dependency installation, and then just run whatever follows --build-command.
+Note that --build-command must be the last argument, as everything after that is passed through...and you may have to escape quote terms, as illustrated above.

 ## Debugging
 Or, a descriptive collection of ways things have failed.
 Expect this list to grow.